 In this analysis, we take the data from the experiment on Taipei mayoral election in Taiwan on December 9, 2006.
-The system issued six futures contracts which consisted of five candidates ran for Taipei mayor and one for any invalid ballots cast on the election day.
-The sum of the prices of these six contracts are set to 100 at the beginning.
-Afterward, the sum should remain 100 if the traders are rational or if the market is efficient.
-The virtual money of amount 30,000 is deposited by the system for each account to begin with.
-Two servers ran in parallel for the experiment at that time.
-One is AI-ECON futures exchange (AI-ECON FX4) and the other is Taiwan Political Exchange (TAIPEX5).
+We issued six futures contracts for this experiment, which consisted of five candidates ran for Taipei mayor and one for any invalid ballots cast on the election day.
+Sum of the prices of these six contracts are set to 100 at the beginning.
+Afterward, the sum should remain 100 if the traders behave rationally or if the market is efficient.
+The virtual money of amount 30,000 is deposited by the platform for each account to begin with.
+Two experiments ran in parallel for this event at that time.
+One is AI-ECON futures exchange (AI-ECON FX ) and the other is Taiwan Political Exchange (TAIPEX ).
 AI-ECON FX and TAIPEX are almost identical in design except for the traders of the former one can chose a preliminary software agent for the trading.
 Both servers started to run 30 days before the day of liquidation.
 At the end of the experiment, any contracts in the accounts were liquidated using the official result of votes from the government.
 Money prizes were then awarded to the top ten winners determined by the ultimate wealth in the players' accounts.